Five rules can help travelers avoid airline flight delays and change fees

 Except for international flights (especially flights from and to the European Union), America’s flying public have no protection from airline issues with late arrivals and departures.
 If a traveler is flying on a single ticket on the same airline alliance, there are some protections.
 However, if a passenger has booked his ticket on separate airlines and with separate tickets, the results, even when it is clearly the fault of an airline, do not end well.

-Missing flights when travelers cannot avoid flight delays can mean losing your entire airline ticket — both the outgoing flight and the return flights.
-It almost always means extra expense and may mean staying overnight near an airport along the itinerary.
+Missing connections is costly.
+When travelers cannot avoid flight delays, it can mean losing your entire airline ticket — both the outgoing flight and the return flights.
+Missed connections almost always mean extra expense and may mean staying overnight near an airport along the itinerary.
 It can also mean lost reservations at hotels and charges to credit cards, as well as missed tours and cruises.
 All cost passengers great amounts of time and money, while airlines have no skin in the game.

 Here are five rules for passengers to follow should they be facing connecting flights while traveling.
 These should help avoid flight delays.